 Chinese New Year traditions and customs vary in different parts of China.
-Here just introduce some common practices adopted by majority groups of Chinese people.
+Here just introduce some common practices adopted by the majority groups of Chinese people.

 Lunar December 8:

-Traditionally this is the day when Chinese New Year festival begins to warm up.
-People cook nuts-rich rice congee (labazhou 腊八粥, la 腊 for lunar December, ba 八 is number 8, zhou 粥 means congee) and serve when it’s hot on the freezing morning of the deep winter.
+Traditionally this is the day when the Chinese New Year festival begins to warm up.
+People cook nuts-rich rice congee (labazhou 腊八粥, la 腊 for lunar December, ba 八 is number 8, zhou 粥 means congee) and serve it when it’s hot on the freezing morning of the deep winter.
 The congee may use sticky or non-sticky rice, and can be either sweet (with nuts, beans and dry fruits) or salt (with beans, tarots, pork meat and veggies).

 Labazhou Festival was initially set to commemorate Sakyamuni Buddha’s regaining of physical strength on the day some 2,500 years ago after being nourished with a bowl of milk porridge given by a sheep herder girl, which enabled him to resume meditation until final enlightenment.
 Later, on each lunar December 8, Chinese Buddhist temples would make large pots of Labazhou (always in sweet flavour) offering to whoever wishing to be blessed by the spirit of charity.

 There is no record documenting when this custom began in China, but most historians believe it started during the Tang Dynasty (618–907), an era that not only made Taoism the state-sponsored ideology but systematically introduced Buddhism into China and further spread the teaching to Japan.

 Regardless of when it began, in more than 1,000 years, this practice has developed into a warm-up event of a month-long Chinese New Year festival.